 3) Be approachable and remain accessible

 A survey by Oracle found that only 47% of respondents believed that their leaders are available and approachable.
-Availability and accessability will look different to each leader - such as weekly team meetings, regular drop-ins, and/or instant message.
+Availability and accessibility will look different to each leader – such as weekly team meetings, regular drop-ins, and/or instant message.
 Talk to your employees and see what works for them.

 It is also important to note that with an increase of more remote workers, being approachable and available is becoming more critical in this workplace today than before.
 It’s common for remote workers to feel a greater disconnect from company leadership than non-remote workers.
 Remember to check-in with your remote workers often.

 4) Avoid being seen as a “friend” by employees

 You want your employees to like you, but also to respect you.
 Being too friendly can make it hard to have those tough conversations with your employees.
 Strike a balance between the personal and professional.